mattischrome/console-blog/content/posts/some-tips-for-saving-time/index.md

 - Resolutions
 - Twenty One
 title: Some Tips For Saving Time
-heroImage: ../../assets/images/defaultHero.jpg
-description: A non-exhaustive list of ideas for saving time
 ---
 A non-exhaustive list of ideas for saving time:
 * **Delete your social media**, and perhaps any other website or app that demands that you consume it rather than create with it.